Miami Marijuana Possession Attorney

 Legal Framework for Medical Marijuana in Florida

-In Florida, medical marijuana became legal with the passage of Amendment 2 in November 2016.
-This amendment allows qualified patients to use marijuana for medical purposes, provided they have a recommendation from a licensed physician.
+In Florida, medical marijuana became legal through Amendment 2, passed in November 2016.
+This law lets qualified patients use marijuana for medical needs if they receive a recommendation from a licensed physician.

 Arrested for Pot Possession on 4/20